 The Maytum Learning Commons draws together a variety of academic support services to create a “one-stop shop” for students in Allegheny’s Pelletier Library.
 Peer consultants assist students with writing, public speaking, effective use of technology, and study in a variety of academic subjects.

-We are approaching the end of the Spring 2013 semester, and the Learning Commons has made several changes to the normal schedules for peer consultations and subject tutoring in advance of final exams.
+We are approaching the end of the Fall 2013 semester, and the Learning Commons has made changes to the normal schedules for peer consultations and subject tutoring in advance of final exams.

-Writing, speech, and technology consultants will also continue their normal schedule (3:00pm – 5:00pm and 7:00pm – 11:00pm) through Tuesday, April 30th.
-Writing consultants will be available to meet with students from 12:00pm to 5:00pm ONLY on Wednesday, May 1st.
-Speech consultants and technology consultants will not be available after Tuesday, April 30th.
+Writing, speech, and technology consultants will also continue their normal schedule through Tuesday, December 10.
+Writing consultants will be available to meet with students from 12:00pm to 5:00pm ONLY on Wednesday, December 11.
+Speech consultants and technology consultants will not be available after Tuesday, December 10.

 Professional staff are available to meet with students during normal business hours (8:00am – 5:00pm, Monday through Friday).
 If you have any questions, please feel free to contact the Learning Commons at (814) 332-2898, or firstname.lastname@example.org.

 Start your semester well by setting new goals, brushing up on your time management skills, or learning new note taking techniques!
 Classes begin on Tuesday, August 27, and it’s never to early to start planning for success!

 Peer consultations for writing, speech, and technology will begin on Monday, September 2.
 Consultants are available from 3:00 to 5:00pm and 7:00 to 11:00pm, Sunday through Thursday.

 Drop-in tutoring hours will also begin on Monday, September 2.
 You can download a copy of the schedule, or pick up a paper copy in the Learning Commons.